Diuretic: Thiazides

 Thiazide-type diuretics such as hydrochlorothiazide act on the distal convoluted tubule and inhibit the sodium-chloride symporter leading to a retention of water in the urine, as water normally follows penetrating solutes.
 Frequent urination is due to the increased loss of water that has not been retained from the body as a result of a concomitant relationship with sodium loss from the convoluted tubule.

 The short-term anti-hypertensive action is based on the fact that thiazides decrease preload, decreasing blood pressure.
 On the other hand, the long-term effect is due to an unknown vasodilator effect that decreases blood pressure by decreasing resistance.

 Carbonic anhydrase inhibitors

 Carbonic anhydrase inhibitors inhibit the enzyme carbonic anhydrase which is found in the proximal convoluted tubule.
 This results in several effects including bicarbonate accumulation in the urine and decreased sodium absorption.
 Drugs in this class include acetazolamide and methazolamide.

 Potassium-sparing diuretics

-These are diuretics which do not promote the secretion of potassium into the urine; thus, potassium is retained and not lost as much as with other diuretics.
+Potassium-sparing diuretics do not promote the secretion of potassium into the urine; thus, potassium is retained and not lost as much as with other diuretics.
 The term "potassium-sparing" refers to an effect rather than a mechanism or location; nonetheless, the term almost always refers to two specific classes that have their effect at similar locations: